SoftwareGroup5/Project-/SQL_TESTING.md

 Notes: N/A <br>
 Post-conditions: The Order_history table has a valid order_total when in-cart status is true  <br>

+Function to do this: sum all total prices in rows (of this table) for the order_id where customer_id matches current customer and order_status is "in cart" (of the order_history table)

 **Test: View Itemized Order History** <br>
 Description: View an order history that includes itemized list of products in the order <br>
 Pre-conditions: Customer placed an order <br>